azurecitadel/azurecitadel.github.io/guides/cli/cli-3-jmespath.md

 1. Arrays, denoted by square brackets
    * Arrays in JSON are ordered lists of value
    * Also known as lists or vectors
-   * In Azure that order is often based on creation
+   * In Azure that order depends on the context.
+It may be based on order, such as with VM NICs, or alphabetically by name, i.e. when listing resource groups
 2. Objects, denoted by curly brackets
    * Objects are collections of name:value pairs
    * Also known as keyed lists, dictionaries or hashes